demianbucik/sail/_example/README.md

 After you run start the server, visit `http://localhost:8000` with your browser and open the `form.html` file.
 Fill in the fields and try to submit it.

-If you have a local installation of Go, you can of course the server with `go run server.go`.
+If you have a Go compiler installed locally, you can of course run the server with `go run server.go`.